-Fluffy and colorful, ragdoll cats are not only one of the cutest cat breeds, they’re also one of the most playful.
+Fluffy and colorful, ragdoll cats are not only one of the cutest cat breeds; they’re also one of the most playful.
 Also known as “puppy cats,” they tend to easily make friends with other pets (including dogs) and like to play games with their owners.
-And if that last fact made you feel a little emotional, it’s okay—so do we.
+And if that last fact made you feel a little emotional, it’s okay—we are, too.

 One of the most famous cat breeds, Siberian cats have a reputation for being dignified and aloof, but they can actually be incredibly affectionate.
 Much like the Norwegian forest cat, Siberians are super soft, with tufted fur along the neck and pronounced fluff along the ears and paws.

 If you're fond of the American curl but prefer the ears folded the other way, you’re in luck.
 The Scottish fold’s defining characteristic is its forward-flopping ears that give the breed its name, giving it the appearance of an owl, or just a particularly downtrodden kitten.
 The Scottish fold is a low-maintenance cat in terms of behavior, needing only proper food and plenty of love.